slatedocs/slate/source/includes/_sdk-java.md

-# DRAFT Java Aggregation SDK operations DRAFT
+# Java Aggregation SDK operations

 ## Installing the library

-TODO
+Currently the SDK is available via source distribution only.
+We will be packaging the SDK and releasing it into a Maven repository as well.

 ## Using the library